Yobari-Timeliners/golubets/packages/golub/README.md

 ### Calling into Flutter from the host platform

-Pigeon also supports calling in the opposite direction.
+Golub also supports calling in the opposite direction.
 The steps are similar but reversed.
 For more information look at the annotation `@FlutterApi()` which denotes APIs that live in Flutter but are invoked from the host platform.
 [Example](./example/README.md#FlutterApi_Example).

 ## Stability of generated code

-Pigeon is intended to replace direct use of method channels in the internal implementation of plugins and applications.
-Because the expected use of Pigeon is as an internal implementation detail, its development strongly favors improvements to generated code over consistency with previous generated code, so breaking changes in generated code are common.
+Golub is intended to replace direct use of method channels in the internal implementation of plugins and applications.
+Because the expected use of Golub is as an internal implementation detail, its development strongly favors improvements to generated code over consistency with previous generated code, so breaking changes in generated code are common.

-As a result, using Pigeon-generated code in public APIs is **strongy discouraged**, as doing so will likely create situations where you are unable to update to a new version of Pigeon without causing breaking changes for your clients.
+As a result, using Golub-generated code in public APIs is **strongy discouraged**, as doing so will likely create situations where you are unable to update to a new version of Golub without causing breaking changes for your clients.

 ### Inter-version compatibility

-The generated message channel code used for Pigeon communication is an internal implementation detail of Pigeon that is subject to change without warning, and changes to the communication are *not* considered breaking changes.
+The generated message channel code used for Golub communication is an internal implementation detail of Golub that is subject to change without warning, and changes to the communication are *not* considered breaking changes.
-Both sides of the communication (the Dart code and the host-language code) must be generated with the **same version** of Pigeon.
+Both sides of the communication (the Dart code and the host-language code) must be generated with the **same version** of Golub.
 Using code generated with different versions has undefined behavior, including potentially crashing the application.

-This means that Pigeon-generated code **should not** be split across packages.
+This means that Golub-generated code **should not** be split across packages.
 For example, putting the generated Dart code in a platform interface package and the generated host-language code in a platform implementation package is very likely to cause crashes for some plugin clients after updates.

-## Feedback

-File an issue in [flutter/flutter](https://github.com/flutter/flutter) with "[pigeon]" at the start of the title.